mtripg6666tdr/nextjs-obfuscator/README.md

     - `buildManifest`: `false`

 ## Disclaimer
-Using this package might break your app.
+Using this plugin might break your app.
 You have to check your app works fine before deploying it.

 ## License
 [LICENSE](LICENSE)